-September tends to be wet and warm with high levels of rainfall and average temperatures of 26°C. When it rains it is usually for a few hours rather than all-day downpours, although these can also happen.
+September in Cambodia tends to be wet and warm with high levels of rainfall and average temperatures of 26°C. When it rains it is usually for a few hours rather than all-day downpours, although these can also happen.
 It's a great month to travel to Cambodia if you're keen to avoid the crowds and are happy to take your chance with rainfall.

 Across the country the flora and fauna is in bloom, rice paddies are green and lush.
 The moats and pools that surround the Angkor temples are full, which makes for some perfect photo opportunities of temple reflections in the water.